 Hilger Family Farm

-Hilger Family Farm, this is the place to find a pumpkin.
+Hilger Family Farm is the place to find a pumpkin.
 Located on the west side of town, it’s rather rural, and there are lots of pumpkins to choose from.
 They also have hand-dipped caramel apples, cider, Indian corn, and hay bales for sale.
 On the weekends, special events like hayrides, are available.

 Cook’s Orchard – apples!
 Up on the northwest side of Fort Wayne, they have a variety of apples that you can pick.
 And, they have apple products, jams, jellies, and local honey.
 Pumpkins and gourds are also available.